Miniature Pinscher

 Miniature Pinscher History

-The Miniature Pinscher remained fairly unknown outside of Germany and Scandinavia until the 1900s.
-In 1925, the American Kennel Club registered the first Min Pin.
-Ever since, the mini-but-magnificent breed has become increasingly popular for families of all shapes and sizes.
+The Min Pin remained fairly unknown outside of Germany and Scandinavia until the 1900s, but in 1925, the American Kennel Club recognized the breed.
+Ever since, they’ve been increasingly popular.